qapage/qapage.github.io/README.md

 * gem install bundler
 * bundle install
+* bundle install --path vendor/bundle #in case the previous line fails
 * bundle exec jekyll serve
 =======

+Next  time just run `bundle exec jekyll serve`, and you should have a local instance running

         ## For all things Software Leadership related.